isomerpages/moe-queenswaysec/_student-info/2025 Secondary 1 Coming Soon.md

 <p><strong>6.
 Personal Learning Devices (PLD)</strong>
 </p>
 <p>The NDLP was launched in March 2020 to make digital learning inclusive
-by equipping students with the digital skills to be future-ready.
-Under the NDLP, every secondary school student will own a school-prescribed personal learning device (PLD).
-Students may use funds from their Edusave Account to pay for the PLD.
-The school prescribed PLD is Acer Chromebook Spin R756TN Convertible.
+by equipping students with the digital skills to be future-ready.</p>
+<p>Under the NDLP, every secondary school student will own a school-prescribed
+personal learning device (PLD).
+Students may use funds from their Edusave Account to pay for the PLD.</p>
+<p>The school prescribed PLD is Acer Chromebook Spin R857TN Convertible.
 More details on procurement and costing will be provided to parents/guardians via PG at a later date.</p>
 <p><strong>7.
 Subjects at more/less demanding level</strong>
 </p>
 <p>Full SBB is part of MOE’s ongoing efforts to nurture the joy of learning